 So, how does the game work?
 Well, you will have a specific number of locations depending on the scenario that you’re playing and the number of players.
 You will search through those locations for enemies, weapons, allies, and other goodies.
 You will roll dice to try to defeat enemies or gain other cards.
 You can help other players by sharing cards and/or helping them during skill checks.

 If you’re playing the game as a one-off, you’re simply trying to defeat the villain in the scenario that you’re playing.
-If you’re playing the campaign, then you will slowly go through the adventure, trying the beat each scenario’s villains and upgrading your arsenal and abilities.
+If you’re playing the campaign, then you will slowly go through the adventure, trying to defeat each scenario’s villains and upgrading your arsenal and abilities.

 Check out the Pathfinder Adventure Card Games at Amazon